 This effectively turns the whole inlet system into one big inlet trumpet.
 The advantage is a constant increase in air speed.
 As the diameter gets smaller, the air needs to accelerate to get through it.
 This gives a smooth progressive acceleration of the air speed.
 Thus making it better suited for higher revving applications.

 Also known as air horns, stacks or bellmouths, trumpets play an important role in how air enters the engine.
 They are the place where air from the surrounding atmosphere enters your car’s induction system.

 There is a pressure difference between the induction system (which is under a vacuum caused by the intake stroke of the engine) and the surrounding atmosphere (which is at atmospheric pressure).
-Trumpets need to provide a smooth route for the air from the atmosphere to enter the induction system, with as little energy loss as possible.
+Trumpets need to provide a smooth route for the air from the atmosphere to enter the induction system.
+And do so with as little energy loss as possible.

-The way the trumpets taper from a larger diameter to a smaller one helps accelerate the air into the engine, giving the required air speed, and providing a smooth progression to the next part of the induction system, which is usually the throttle body.
-The atmosphere end needs to be as large as possible to give the biggest area for air to enter the induction system, and the narrower end needs to be exactly the same size as the throttle body to prevent any steps, causing turbulence and disruption to the airflow.
+The way the trumpets taper from a larger diameter to a smaller one helps accelerate the air into the engine.
+It gives the required air speed, and provides a smooth progression to the next part of the induction system.
+This is usually the throttle body.
+The atmosphere end needs to be as large as possible to give the biggest area for air to enter the induction system.
+The narrower end needs to be exactly the same size as the throttle body to prevent any steps, causing turbulence and disruption to the airflow.

-The trumpets complete the overall length of the induction system and can be tailored to suit specific applications.
+The trumpets complete the overall length of the induction system.
+These can be tailored to suit specific applications.
 As a rule, longer trumpets give increased torque and mid-range power, while shorter trumpets are better suited to higher revving engines.